LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

 \subsection{Blind Search for Initial Acquisition}

 Upon receiving NAV MSG, UE aims to detect PRS from multiple satellites to jointly estimate initial delay and Doppler offsets.
 This is achieved by conducting a blind search employing time and frequency hypotheses.
-The blind search involves UE locally generating the PRS waveform, correlating it with the received signal under different frequency hypotheses, and performing peak detection.
+The blind search involves UE locally generating the PRS waveform, correlating it with the received signal under different frequency hypotheses \chb{to estimate the Doppler offset and achieve frequency synchronization}, followed by peak detection.
 Note that, in LEO-based systems, we observe very high Doppler shifts on the order of 30-40 KHz due to their high orbital speeds, emphasizing the need for Doppler estimation and correction.
 The threshold for peak detection is derived to achieve a false alarm probability of $0.001$ in the case of additive-white-Gaussian noise (AWGN).

 Fig.~\ref{fig:prob_of_detect_vs_snr} presents the probability of PRS detection over different SNRs, considering one Rx port at the UE and one symbol PRS with 1 MHz and 5 MHz bandwidths.
 As depicted, higher SNR and bandwidth (higher bandwidth improves UE processing gain) improve detection probability.
 Note that increasing bandwidth from 1 MHz to 5 MHz does not necessarily result in 5x improvement in PRS detection due to several factors such as: 1) PRS detection probability is a non-linear function and is not directly proportional to the processing gain at the UE, and 2) multipath fading becomes more pronounced at higher bandwidth, which can degrade detection performance.
 Specifically, for 1 MHz bandwidth, PRS detection is unreliable for SNRs near or below -1 dB.
 Next, we will discuss how multiple Rx ports at the UE can improve PRS detection.